nikkijuk/bmi-calculator-app/README.md

 ![BDD implementation and tests](diagrams/calculator-app-gherkin-test.png)

-BMI Calculator test are run by [flutter_driver](https://api.flutter.dev/flutter/flutter_driver/flutter_driver-library.html) and all except localization everything works as expected.
+When BMI Calculator tests are run by [flutter_driver](https://api.flutter.dev/flutter/flutter_driver/flutter_driver-library.html) all except localization works as expected.

 What works on Localization
 - LocalizationBloc is initialized using BlocProvider before creation of MaterialApp in main.dart